-From brokers and custodians to dealers and storage, there are plenty of known fees associated with gold, which makes it easy for companies to take advantage of the situation by slipping in extra costs.
+From brokers and custodians to dealers and storage, there are plenty of known fees associated with gold, which makes it easy for gold investment companies to take advantage of the situation by slipping in extra costs.

 By no means do we want to scare you off from the potential upside of a gold IRA.

 But again, the uniqueness of dealing with precious metals, and the lack of general understanding that untrained investors bring with them, opens up the gold business to its share of scammers.

 After reading through the finer points, the final piece of the puzzle before moving forward a gold IRA is looking at the pros and cons of this highly specific investment.

 To be sure, investing in gold is not well-suited for most investors.
 For others, though, it could make sense within the context of their current portfolios or investment strategies.

 Let's take a look then at the more significant pros and cons of gold IRAs

 While there are several moving parts, getting started with a gold IRA, is, for the most part, a relatively simple process.

 First, you'll want to determine if you're going to roll over funds from an existing IRA or transfer them.

 In a rollover, you receive the funds from the originating account and deposit them into the new gold IRA, usually with your custodian.